Showing posts with label quail. Show all posts

 www.flickr.com/photos/cchen/52629630/

-Langoustines Roties au Jus Corse – Langoustine, the Dublin Bay Prawn, Scampi, the Norwegian lobster served in its natural cooking juices.
+Langoustines Roties au Jus Corse – Langoustine, the Dublin Bay Prawn, Scampi, also called the Norwegian Lobster, served in its natural cooking juices.
 Despite the traditional English names, the langoustine is neither a prawn nor a shrimp; nor are practically any of them caught near Dublin.
-Do not confuse langoustine with the langouste; the langouste is the spiny lobster and owner of the much larger lobster tail.
-Dublin Bay prawns grow up to 20 cm, but most of those seen in restaurants are rarely longer than 15 cm.
-Dublin Bay prawns look like tiny two-clawed lobsters, but they are a very, very, very distant member of that lobster family.
+Do not confuse langoustine with the much larger langoustethe langouste is the spiny lobster and owner of the lobster tail.
+Dublin Bay prawns grow up to 20 cm (8"), but most of those seen in restaurants are rarely more than 15 cm (6").
+Dublin Bay prawns may look like tiny two-clawed lobsters, but they are a very, very, very distant member of that lobster family.

 Langoustine – A Dublin Bay prawn